DR-developer98/Damiano-Rizzato-Flutist---Project-1-HTML-CSS/README.md

 <ul>
 <li>Solution for fixing the a>button error the HTML Validator was pointing out was taken from <a href="https://stackoverflow.com/questions/2906582/how-do-i-create-an-html-button-that-acts-like-a-link" target="_blank">Stackoverflow</a></li>
+<li>Solution for fixing WC3 HTML Validator error message "No p element in scope but a p end tag seen." taken from Microsoft Copilot, search query: "How to fix "Error: No p element in scope but a p end tag seen."?</li>
 <li>Code for making the "Buy tickets" links in the concerts.html page look like buttons while still opening on a new tab was taken from Microsoft-copilot, search query: "How to turn a link into a button?"</li>

 <img src="assets/images-for-README/code-link-turned-into-button-copilot.webp">